paulsengroup/modle/README.md

 We highly recommend users to download MoDLE's source code for the latest stable release from the [Release](https://github.com/paulsengroup/modle/releases) page.

-Using a simple `git clone` is only recommended if you intend to test features/bugfixes that have not yet landed in a release.
+Cloning the repository is only recommended if you intend to test features/bugfixes that have not yet landed in a release.

 ### Compiling MoDLE

-Run the following command from inside MoDLE's source tree.
+Run the following command from inside the folder where MoDLE's source code was extracted.

 Here we assume the machine where MoDLE will be compiled has 8 CPU cores.
 Feel free to adjust `-j 8` to match the number of CPU cores available on your machine to improve compilation speed.